2002 Gator Bowl: Florida State

 Florida State entered the 2001 college football season after a 13–2 loss to Oklahoma in the national championship game.
 The loss was just the second for the Seminoles that season, and they finished with an 11–2 record.
 Despite their appearance in the previous year's national championship game, the Seminoles were ranked as the No. 5 team in the country in the USA Today college football preseason poll.
 Florida State, which had a 70–2 record in Atlantic Coast Conference games since joining the conference, was again favored to win the ACC, but the Seminoles faced challenges replacing Heisman Trophy-winning quarterback Chris Weinke and 14 other starters from the previous year's team.
 Adding to the Seminoles' challenges in the 2001 season was the loss of two starting wide receivers: Robert Morgan and Anquan Boldin, both of whom suffered season-ending injuries before the first game of the season.

-The bad omens of the preseason were discarded in the Seminoles' first two games of the season: a 55–13 win against Duke and a 29–7 victory over Alabama-Birmingham.
+The bad omens of the preseason were discarded in the Seminoles' first two games of the season: a 55–13 win against Duke and a 29–7 victory over UAB.
 In their third game of the season, however, Florida State suffered what was then the worst defeat in its history of play as a member of the Atlantic Coast Conference, a 41–9 loss to North Carolina.
 Florida State recovered from the loss by beating Wake Forest, 48–24, but lost to No. 2 Miami in the following week, 49–27.

 Three wins followed the loss to Miami, but two losses followed the brief winning streak: to Atlantic Coast Conference rival NC State, 34–28, and in-state rival Florida, 37–13.
 The loss to NC State was the Seminoles' first home defeat at the hands of an ACC opponent and dropped the Seminoles out of contention for the ACC championship.
 Following the loss to Florida, the Seminoles accepted a bid to the Gator Bowl.
 Florida State's final game, a win against ACC opponent Georgia Tech, had no effect other than to improve Florida State's regular-season record, and the Seminoles began to prepare for the Gator Bowl.